symfony/symfony-docs/security.rst

 --------------------------

 **Can I have Multiple Firewalls?**
     Yes!
-But it's usually not necessary.
+But it is usually not necessary.
 Each firewall is like a separate security system, being authenticated in one firewall doesn't make you authenticated in another one.
 One firewall can have multiple diverse ways of allowing authentication (e.g. form login, API key authentication and LDAP).

 **Can I Share Authentication Between Firewalls?**
     Yes, but only with some configuration.
-If you're using multiple firewalls and you authenticate against one firewall, you will *not* be authenticated against any other firewalls automatically.
+If you are using multiple firewalls and you authenticate against one firewall, you will *not* be authenticated against any other firewalls automatically.
 Different firewalls are like different security systems.
 To do this you have to explicitly specify the same